JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 and the rest -- the latter consisting of machinery where the compute does not occur on AWS Lambda.
 A single architectural design can now be the main focus.

+## Agenda

+The imagined audience for this document is software developers and architects building new, cloud-native apps atop AWS.

+The title "The Loveless Manifesto" is intented to imply this document in the style of a "Swift evolution manifesto," that is, a presentation of a potential technical development roadmap involving multiple stages where each stage provides concrete, accumulating value.

+The main structure of the presentation is linear in time.
+First relevant historical developments are presented.
+Next the implications thereof are synthesized to provide a clear view of where we are now with regards to designing cloud-native apps on AWS.
+Such a "how we got here" review provides situational awareness of some of the myriad developments made public around re:Invent 2020.
+A cloud architect might stop reading at that point and have valuable take aways to put into practice.

+After reviewing the past and present, potential futures developments are considered.
+The Loveless architectural style is proposed in response to some development rolled out at re:Invent 2020.
+The mental model proposed immediate calls for novel bit of machinery.
+Building such is the main next action being argued for herein.

+If only the proposed bit of novel machinery is built, value could be realized by folks building apps on AWS.
+Yet further out in time the main proposal might be even be portable to other cloud providers.
+So, the manifesto wraps up with a sketch of less immediate potential future work.

 ## Terminology